What are Power BI Visuals?

-Now first Power bi visual we will practice is “Cards”.
+Now the first Power bi visual we will practice is “Cards.”

 Cards are there to showcase the selected column numbers.
 Now we will show how many responses are there in this employment survey.

-Now from fields choose “Row” column to get the total responses.
+Now from fields, choose the “Row” column to get the total responses.

-In this we don’t see that there is card visual for this, so now we need to design this Power BI visualization for the betterment of presentation.
+In this, we don’t see that there is a card visual for this, so now we need to design this visualization for the betterment of the presentation.

-- Since we need to add “Title” to the card, click on “Title” option.
-Under this enter the “Title” of the card as “Total Responses”, font color as “Black”, background color as “Pink”, alignment as “Center”, Text Size as 20, font family as “Verdana”.
+- Since we need to add “Title” to the card, click on the “Title” option.
+Under this, enter the “Title” of the card as “Total Responses,” font color as “Black,” background-color as “Pink,” alignment as “Center,” Text Size as 20, font family as “Verdana.”

-Now we will have card heading like the below one.
+Now we will have a card heading like the below one.

-- Now choose background option and fill the color as identical as title background color and make the transparency as 50%.
+- Now choose the background option and fill the color as identical to the title background color and make the transparency as 50%.

-As we all know how to create Donut chart in excel, but this time in Power BI visuals you need not break your sweat, so for the data of “Education and their respective salaries,” we will create “Donut” chart.
+As we all know, how to create a Donut chart in excel, but this time in Power BI visuals, you need not break your sweat, so for the data of “Education and their respective salaries,” we will create a “Donut” chart.

 - Select Donut Chart first.

-- Now from filed column click on “Education” and “Salary USD” to create donut chart.
+- Now from the filed column, click on “Education” and “Salary USD” to create a donut chart.